Clover Island

 Clover Island is a small island in the Columbia River located between the Blue Bridge and the Cable Bridge in Kennewick, Washington.
 It is roughly 2400 ft long, 700 ft wide and has an area of 16 acre.
 The island is owned by the Port of Kennewick.
 Prior to the construction of the McNary Dam near Umatilla, Oregon, Clover Island had an area of around 162 acre.

 Members of the Lewis and Clark Expedition visited Clover Island on October 17, 1805, while en route to the Pacific Ocean.

 Amenities

 Unlike Bateman Island, which is located upstream in nearby Richland, Clover Island is highly developed.
 It is connected to the shore by a causeway which is crossed by Clover Island Drive.
 Clover Island is also easily accessible by bicyclists, owing to its proximity to the Sacagawea Heritage Trail.

 Clover Island is home to the Clover Island Inn, a four-story hotel at the east end of the island.
-Also on the island is the Ice Harbor Brewing Company, and Cedars Restaurant.
-Altogether there are three eating establishments on the island.
+Also on the island is the Ice Harbor Brewing Company, and three eating establishments.

 The Clover Island Yacht Club is located on the island, as well as a two lane boat launch and a 62 ft tall lighthouse.
 The Clover Island Light is the first lighthouse to be built in the United States since 1962.